kktheomniscient/Simon-says/README.md

     - **Game Over:** If the player inputs the wrong sequence, the game is over.
 The player is then informed of the level they reached, encouraging them to try again and beat their previous score.

     This game uses HTML for the structure, CSS for styling, and JavaScript for functionality.
 It provides an engaging way for players to test and improve their memory skills.
-- title: Features
+- Features
   content: |
     - **Interactive Gameplay:** The game is highly interactive, requiring players to actively participate by clicking color buttons.
     - **Progressive Difficulty:** Each level increases the difficulty by adding one more color to the sequence, making the game progressively harder.
     - **Immediate Feedback:** Players receive immediate feedback on their input, knowing right away if they were correct or if the game is over.
     - **Simple User Interface:** The game has a clean and simple user interface, making it easy for players of all ages to understand and enjoy.
     - **Visual and Audio Cues:** The game can be enhanced with visual and audio cues to make it more engaging.
 For example, each color could have a distinct sound when clicked.
-- title: How to Play
+- How to Play
   content: |
     1. **Starting the Game:** Click the "Start" button to begin the game.
 This will initiate the first level and display the first sequence of colors.
     2. **Memorize the Sequence:** Watch the sequence of colors as they are highlighted one by one.
 Pay close attention to the order of the colors.